How to Make An Engaging and Effective Training Video

 There are many types of videos, and selecting the best type depends on the goals, audience or market needs, available resources (time and money), budget, and preferences.
 We will discuss a few of the types of video training available, namely:

-Instructor led or Presentation training videos
+Instructor led training videos

 Instructors use slide decks, images, screencasts and examples in order to make the training video effective and engaging.
-The videos are concise, with experts recommending the videos be short—between six to ten minutes is the optimal length for a video, and the content is broken into several small videos for easy understanding.
+The videos are concise, with experts recommending the videos be short—between six to ten minutes is the optimal length for a video, and the content is broken into several short videos for easy understanding.

-How-To training videos
+How-to training videos

 How-to training videos show step-by-step instructions on how to do something.
 These types of videos are popular on YouTube, also -known as tutorials, and have subsequently led to the urban phrase “learning from The University of YouTube.”